 Fifty years after Dutch elm disease wiped out over 25 million trees in the UK, The Conservation Foundation initiated The Great British Elm Experiment; an attempt to unlock the mystery of why some Elm trees survived the disease.
 Cuttings were taken from mature trees from across the UK that appear to have resisted Dutch elm disease and these cuttings were skillfully micro propagated.
 The resulting native saplings have been distributed to schools, community groups, local authorities and private landowners who are participants in the experiment, and Waveney Valley Lakes are proud to be one of those participants.
 The Park has what is hoped is a resistant Elm planted, appropriately enough, on the banks of Elm Tree Lake and every year the tree is measured and a leaf count taken, with results sent back to the Conservation Foundation.
 The results of the monitoring of our growing sapling, and of the monitoring of the many thousands of other planted saplings will, it is hoped, create a new generation of elms that will become established for a future generation to enjoy.

 Creating and managing habitats - the places where animals and plants live - is one of the most important things a park can do for the environment; and there are few businesses which are better able to give wildlife a home than a holiday park.

-Watch out for next year’s work to enhance areas of wildflowers and the Wildflower Habitat Badge!!
+Watch out for next year's work to enhance the woodlands and the Woodlands badge!